gardener/falco-event-provider/README.md

 #### Pagination

 The `event` endpoint returns the events under the `response` field in the retured JSON object.
-If not all events could be retured in a single query (due to the total number of remaing events being larger than the `limit`), a `continueFilter` is also retured.
+If not all events could be retured in a single query (due to the number of remaing events being larger than the page size), a `continueFilter` is also retured.
 This `filter` sets the offset accordingly and can this be used as the filter for a new request to obtain the next page of events.
 If all events defined by the filter could be retured in a response, no `continueFilter` is provided.

 ### Count endpoint